Walgreens The Thread

 • Care for your toenails.
 If you can see, reach and feel your feet, trim your toenails regularly.
 Use toenail clippers and trim your toenails straight across, then gently smooth each nail with a non-sharp nail file or emery board.
 Ask your podiatrist to trim your toenails if you cannot see, feel or reach your feet, you have thickened or yellow toenails, or your nails curve and appear to grow into your skin.

 • Check with a podiatrist about the best way to treat corns and calluses.
 Corns and calluses are thickened patches of skin that grow on your feet and can eventually become ulcers.
 A podiatrist may remove them for you or teach you how to gently smooth them.
+Do not try to treat corns and calluses yourself if you have neuropathy.
+See your healthcare provider instead.

 • Protect your feet from heat and cold.
 Nerve damage can cause your feet to burn without you noticing.
 Always wear shoes on sand and pavement, keep your feet away from heaters and fire, and don't place a heating pad on your feet.
 In cold weather, wear lined, waterproof boots to keep your feet dry and warm.